OOPMan/XBOFS.win/docs/binding_buide.md

 ![](images/binding_guide/configure_binding_dialog_02.png)

 1. The *D-Pad* section handles the binding of D-Pad directional inputs
-2. The *Buttons* section handles the binding of the the large majority of the other button-style inputs, including the Guide Button
+2. The *Buttons* section handles the binding of the large majority of the other button-style inputs, including the Guide Button
 3. The *Left Analog Stick* section handles binding of the X and Y axis of the left thumbstick as well as the left thumbstick button input